 On top of all this, lies stigma.
-‘In the community, people who know you they’re healthcare workers in a hospital – people who in normal circumstances would stop and smile and speak to you them – are now fearful,’ says Hector.
-‘They may be concerned that they’re bringing coronavirus disease into the area and putting them at risk.
-Perhaps this is understandable, but for our frontline staff, it’s disorienting and alienating too.’
+‘In the community, people who know you're a healthcare worker in a hospital – people who in normal circumstances would stop and smile and speak to you – are now fearful,’ says Hector.
+‘They may be concerned that you're bringing coronavirus disease into the area and putting them at risk.
+Perhaps this is understandable, but for our frontline employees, it’s disorienting and alienating too.’

-Hector and her team conduct group debriefing sessions and team-led interventions that give these staff members an outlet to express their fears and frustrations, and an opportunity to be heard by leadership teams.
-In this way, staff on the frontline are empowered to work more effectively, with reduced fears and anxieties, using strategies to assist them in dealing with their challenges in the current circumstances.
+Hector and her team conduct group debriefing sessions and team-led interventions that give these employees members an outlet to express their fears and frustrations, and an opportunity to be heard by leadership teams.
+In this way, employees on the frontline are empowered to work more effectively, with reduced fears and anxieties, using strategies to assist them in dealing with their challenges in the current circumstances.